alttch/myval/README.md

 ## What is Myval?

-Mýval [m'ival] is translated from Czech as raccoon.
+Mýval (pronounced as [m'ival]) is translated from Czech as raccoon.

 ## Why not a bear-name?